Rnfudge02/AUV-Toolkit/readme.md

 You will need to create an Nvidia Developer Account

 ## 9. Run "./ACC.sh -b x86_64" to build the container
-Note, you must have a Personal Access Token (PAT) to build the project, located in the .tokens directory.

 ## aarch64
 ### 1 (On x86_64).
 Flash the Target Device